pelitaf/pelitaf.github.io/projects/manoabites.md

 date: 2015
 published: false
 labels:
-  - Javascript
-  - Meteor
+  - Postgres
-  - MongoDB
+  - Vercel
   - GitHub
-summary: "A responsive web application for travel planning that my team developed in ICS 415."
+summary: "An application is designed to help students and staff at the University of Hawaii at Manoa easily find food options across campus locations."
 ---

 <img class="img-fluid" src="../img/vacay/vacay-home-page.png">